40-Day CryoForge Challenge: Days 31–40 – The Long Game

 • Build strength and mobility on other days

-• Maintain fat loss without obsessing
+• Maintain nervous system regulation without obsessing

 • Let body find its natural set point